-The alias of a page is a unique and meaningful reference that you can use to access a page in your browser.
+Page aliases: The alias of a page is a unique and meaningful reference that you can use to access a page in your browser.
 If you leave this field empty when creating a page, Contao will automatically generate the alias.
-Each alias must be unique within the domain used, i.e. it can only occur once.

 The alias of the home page should always be

 index.
 Only then the generated URL for this page will be an empty request.